 Inheritance is the base functionality to keep your data up-dated with the less effort.
 You can define the most generic data in one of the category and inherit or distribute them to sub-categories and items.
 It helps you to define and manage data once, without necessary to do it item by item.

 We have couple of importnat fields for inheritance.
 These fields can be found on the item card, item group card, product group card, chapter card.

-- Parent Item Group (on Item Card), Standard Product Group (on Item Group Card), Standard Chapter (on Product Group Card): These fields say what is parent entity.
+- Standard Item Group (on Item Card), Standard Product Group (on Item Group Card), Standard Chapter (on Product Group Card): These fields say what is parent entity.
 Only data from this entity is inherited.

-if an item is assigned to two item groups, only one is set as a Standard Item Group, and only data from it is inherited.
+If an item is assigned to two item groups, only one is set as a Standard Item Group, and only data from it is inherited.

 - Inherit features or Inherit Keywords: Here you can set if features or keywords (without class) are inherit from the parent entity to the current entity.